georgringer/news/Documentation/AdministratorManual/Configuration/TypoScript/Index.rst

    Description
          Comma separated list of news types which open with target="_blank" Default is 2 which is the type "Link to external page" Default
          2

-.. _tsLinkSkipControllerAndAction:

-link.skipControllerAndAction
-""""""""""""""""""""""""""""
-.. container:: table-row

-   Property
-         link.skipControllerAndAction
-   Data type
-         boolean
-   Description
-         If set, the arguments *controller** and *action* are **not** added to the link.
-   Default
-         2